AdaCore/gnatstudio/docs/users_guide/searching.rst

   .. index:: preferences; search --> preserve search context

   Normally, GPS sets the default value for :guilabel:`Look In` that matches the currently selected window.
-For example, if you're in an editor and open the search dialog, the context is set to :guilabel:`Current File`.
+For example, if you are in an editor and open the search dialog, the context is set to :guilabel:`Current File`.
 If the project view is the active window, the context is set to the :guilabel:`Project` view.
 Optionally, GPS can remember the last